Bianca-Pasat/MOI/docs/source/integration.rst

 Additionally, we offer a
-**comparative_analysis** tool, which estimates the semantic distance (e.g. the similarity of their pathways) of two features signatures.
+**comparative_analysis** tool, which estimates the semantic distance (e.g., the similarity of their pathways) of two features signatures.
 Input is a txt file, with each column storing one distinct feature signature.
 Available parameters are: